 This morning you can join an optional San walk in the Kalahari to find out more about their survival techniques using local flora and fauna.
 Their story is fascinating.

 Then we drive up to Maun in northern Botswana.
 Maun is well known as the gateway to the Okavango Delta, the world’s largest inland delta.
 The Okavango River has no outlet to the sea, so it empties into the sands of the Kalahari Desert, irrigating some 15,000 km².
-We spend the late afternoon relaxing at the leafy lodge on spacious grounds with a pool and bar, and prepare for our unforgettable delta wildlife excursion.
+Reaching Maun you are taken to the airport for your flight into the watery delta where you spend the next two nights.
+By nightfall, you will find yourself beside a flickering campfire in the heart of the wilderness.

 Those who opted not to take the Activity Package will stay in Maun for the next two nights.
 Days can be spent visiting the town, relaxing at the lodge and doing optional activities such as mokoro rides and scenic flights over the delta.